Gretta Ray

-Gretta Ray (born May 22nd 1998) is an Australian singer-songwriter from Melbourne, Victoria.
+Gretta Louise Ray (born 22 May 1998) is an Australian singer-songwriter from Melbourne, Victoria.
 In 2016, she was the winner of the national Triple J Unearthed radio competition for bands and songwriters, and the 2016 Vanda & Young Global Songwriting Competition, with her song "Drive".
+To date, Ray has released two studio albums – Begin to Look Around (2021) and Positive Spin (2023) – as well as the EPs Elsewhere (2016) and Here and Now (2018).

+Originally making music reflective of indie folk influences, Ray came to embrace pop music as her primary genre with Begin to Look Around.
+Her songwriting has been described by the Sydney Morning Herald as "conversational, unambiguous lyrics" that "[come] across simply and powerfully", and by Australian music critic Bernard Zuel as "quietly grand pop".

 Early life and education

 Gretta Ray grew up in Melbourne, Australia, attending Princes Hill Secondary College.
 She sang in choirs from the age of five, latterly singing and touring with Young Voices of Melbourne, and as the youngest member of If You See Her, Say Hello, a group of 21 Melbourne-based singer-songwriters.

 Career

-2016-2020: Career beginnings, Elsewhere and Here and Now
+2016–2020: Career beginnings, Elsewhere and Here and Now

 In February 2016, Ray released her debut EP, Elsewhere.
 In August 2016, she won the national competition for emerging new artists called Triple J Unearthed High, for her song "Drive", which was produced by Nashville-based Australian music producer Josh Barber with Jonathan Dreyfus, recorded by Nick Edin and Fraser Montgomerey and mixed by US producer Ryan Hewit.
-The song received high-rotation airplay on Triple J. The announcement was made by Triple J presenters Matt and Alex, who snuck into a school concert while she was performing.
+The song received high-rotation airplay on Triple J. The announcement was made by Triple J presenters Matt Okine and Alex Dyson, who snuck into a school concert while she was performing to surprise her.
 Unearthed music director, Dave Ruby Howe called her a "...bold and exciting new talent who seems to win over everyone that comes into orbit of her music".
 Ray also a nomination for a J Award for Unearthed Artist of the Year at the 2016 J Awards.

 On 27 October 2016, Ray won the 2016 edition of the Vanda & Young Global Songwriting Competition, which carries the largest first prize for any songwriting competition in the world.
 In August 2018, Ray released her second EP titled Here and Now.

-In September 2019, Ray released a cover of Bon Iver's "re: Stacks" with Dustin Tebbutt and in December 2019, "Heal You in Time".
+The following year, Ray released two stand-alone singles: a cover of Bon Iver's "re: Stacks" with Dustin Tebbutt in September, and "Heal You in Time" in December.